syifan/webcv/example/vanilla/README.md

 Key files:
 - `index.html` only contains `<div id="cv-root">` and loads `src/main.js`.
 - `src/main.js` imports `easycv`, `easycv/easycv.css`, and `js-yaml`, then mounts the CV into `#cv-root`.

+If you change the root `easycv` package, rerun `npm --prefix ../.. run build` followed by `npm install` here to refresh the local dependency.